 In some ways, sleep is something that people give up so easily.
-We trade sleep for socialising, for entertainment (hello Netflix), for productivity (chores, organisation, getting tasks done), or for success, as we work around the clock to climb the corporate ladder, or equivalent.
-I mean, there aren’t enough hours in the day, so why not take advantage of those night hours too!
+We trade sleep for socialising, entertainment (hello Netflix) and productivity (chores, organisation, getting work or personal tasks done).
+It might be the only time when we can be alone, enjoy the silence, and do something just for ourselves, without anyone touching or needing anything from us.
+When it feels like there aren’t enough hours in the day, it’s understandable that you might want to take advantage of those night hours!

-When the sleep deprivation becomes relentless and out of our control in motherhood, suddenly those of us who were willing to give it away so easily, become more focused on the fact that we actually need it.
+However, if sleep deprivation becomes relentless and feels out of our control in motherhood, we might suddenly become more focused on the fact that we actually need it.
 We might even crave it.

-To be honest, I’m still very likely to trade sleep for “me time” or work (which I actually count as “me time” for the most part).
-At the time, it seems like a really great deal.
-But, I’ve realised that I can’t do this too much, or I end up in an undesirable state – intolerant, impatient and not at all fun.
+To be honest, I’m still very likely to trade sleep for “me time” or work.
+At the time, it seems like a really great ideal.
+But, I’ve learned that I can’t do this too often, or I end up in an undesirable state – intolerant, impatient, and not at all fun.
 I struggle to focus and am definitely more emotionally fragile.
 Furthermore, by around 2 or 3pm, I’m falling asleep sitting up, as I go about my day!

 Why we need to get enough sleep

-There is now so much research around our need for sleep and how it impacts all aspects of our wellbeing.
+There is now so much research on our need for sleep and how it impacts all aspects of our wellbeing.